 After migration, aExpense continues to use the profile system to store the preferred reimbursement method for each user.
 Although it is possible to use the SQL Server profile provider in Windows Azure by using the custom scripts at http://support.microsoft.com/kb/2006191/, the solution uses a sample provider that utilizes Windows Azure table storage to store profile information.
-You can download this provider from http://code.msdn.microsoft.com/windowsazuresamples.
+You can download this provider from Windows Azure ASP.NET Providers Sample.
 The only change required for the application to use a different profile provider is in the Web.config file.